Author: Dr. Jean-Paul Rodrigue

 Both have been facilitated with advances in information technologies, particularly the ubiquity of high bandwidth connectivity as well as mobile devices.
 There are degrees of telecommuting ranging from a partial substitution where a worker may spend one or two days per week performing work at another location, to a complete substitution where the work is performed elsewhere, such as in an offshore location.
 The latter is much less likely as the vast majority of work tasks tend to be collaborative and require face-to-face meetings.

 Tele-consuming is more ambiguous and the main factor behind the perception of a dematerialized economy.
 For instance, many media such as books, newspapers, magazines, movies, and music used to be physically delivered and consumed; they are now mainly accessed (consumed) online.
-Software that used to be distributed through physical means such as disks can now be downloaded.
+Software that used to be distributed through physical means, such as on disks or cd-rom, can directly be downloaded.
 Still, telecommuting and tele-consuming require substantial telecommunication infrastructure and networks to be effective.

 4. Impacts of ICT on Mobility